pulumi/upgrade-provider/README.md

 This repo contains the `upgrade-provider` tool. `upgrade-provider` aims to reduce the amount of human intervention necessary for upgrading providers to a limit of zero.

-Realistically, we can reduce provider upgrades to 3 operations:
+With our current bridged provider structure, we can reduce provider upgrades to 3 manual
+operations:

 - resolving merge dependencies for forked providers
 - manual provider mappings in `resources.go`
 - resolving build conflicts on updates

+The rest of an upgrade is formulaic, and can thus be automated.
+This tool attempts to do the rest.

+## Installation

+We don't currently maintain releases for this tool.
+To install this tool onto your path, clone the repository and run `make install`.

 ## Usage

 `upgrade-provider` relies on the command line utilities `gh` and `git` to run, as well as all tools necessary for a manual provider upgrade.
-That generally means `make` and `go`.
+That generally means `pulumi`, `make` and the build toolchain for each released SDK.

 `upgrade-provider` takes exactly one option: the name of the Pulumi repository to upgrade.
+There is not setup necessary, nor is it required to have local copies of

 A typical run for a forked provider will look like this: